Condition Surveys For For Landlords & Tenants

-It is wise for any potential tenant of a commercial property, to have a schedule of condition before the new lease is signed.
+It is wise for any potential tenant of a commercial property, to have a condition survey carried out before the new lease is signed.

 Prior to having the condition survey, you should check that the landlord will agree to have the schedule appended to the lease, as it then forms part of your contract with the landlord, who is then agreeing that the schedule accurately reflects the condition of the property at the time it is handed over.

 This helps protect you at the end of the lease, when the landlord will issue a dilapidations claim that usually expects you to put the building back into the state of repair that it was in prior to the lease being issued.

 This is where a good quality schedule of condition pays for itself, because if the surveyor has been sufficiently thorough, it will be useful in limiting the landlord’s claim, assuming of course, that the tenant has properly maintained the building for the duration of the lease to ensure that no further deterioration has taken place.